mattgruter/dockerfile-guacamole/README.md

 ## Database backend
-To run a Guacamole-ready MariaDB server do:
+To only run a Guacamole-ready MariaDB server:

     docker run mattgruter/guacamole-db